Istiak30/Simplified-Custom-Inventory-Management-System/README.md

 <li> Product Management: CRUD operations for product details (name, quantity, price).
 <li> User Authentication: Basic authentication system to manage access to CRUD operations.

-## Total Three
+## Total Three Pages.
 <ol>
-<li>Welcome Page (`welcome.blade.php`)**: Provides an introduction to the application, authentication links, and essential information.
+<li>Welcome Page ('welcome.blade.php'): Provides an introduction to the application, authentication links, and essential information.
 It serves as the entry point for users.

-<li>Home Page (`home.blade.php`)**: After login, users are directed to the home page, welcoming them and offering a convenient logout option.
+<li>Home Page ('home.blade.php'): After login, users are directed to the home page, welcoming them and offering a convenient logout option.

-<li>**Product Management Page (`products.blade.php`)**: Dedicated to managing products with CRUD operations.
+<li>Product Management Page (products.blade.php): Dedicated to managing products with CRUD operations.
 Users can navigate back to the homepage from here.
- Pages.
 </ol>